jisotalo/ads-server/README.md

 - to use ADS protocol to communicate for your own systems

 There are two servers available:
-- `Server` for using with TwinCAT installation (or separate AMS router like [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)
+- `Server` for using with TwinCAT installation or separate AMS router like [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)
-  - For TwinCAT PLCs, Windows PCs, or any system with AMS router available
+  - For TwinCAT PLCs and Windows PCs with TwinCAT installation
+  - For Raspberry Pi, Linux, etc. wth [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)
 - `StandAloneServer` for using without TwinCAT installation
-  - For Raspberry Pi, Linux, etc.
+  - For Raspberry Pi, Linux, etc. (nothing else is needed)

 If you need an ADS client for reading/writing PLC values, see my other project [ads-client](https://github.com/jisotalo/ads-client).
-This is the opposite.

 # Table of contents